deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Matt Peters and I;m on my way to becoming a developer.
+Hello, my name is Matt Peters and I'm on my way to becoming a developer.